We often ignore just how powerful and awesome smaller dicks can be, even when it comes to our silicone toy friends!

 First, let’s explore WHY someone would want to buy a small dildo versus a massive minotaur monstrosity.
 There’s nothing wrong with enormous toys, but there’s a time and place.
 For a lot of people, it actually comes down to comfort and especially for folks with certain health issues or anatomical needs!

 This is also something important for people who have various body concerns when it comes to accommodating a larger toy: they might have vulvodynia, vaginismus, or are looking to try anal but want to start small.
+Maybe you’re simply looking for the best beginner dildo!

 Also, trans and/or nonbinary people!
 Folks who’ve either started taking testosterone and are noticing some very uncomfortable atrophy and/or dryness or people who’ve recently had “bottom surgery” where they need to use dilators to maintain internal width.